runnndmc/eloquent-js/functions.md

 what happens to local bindings when the function call that created them is not longer active?

 Local bindings are created new for every call.
-Diffeerent calls cant trample on one anothers local bindings
+Different calls can't trample on one anothers local bindings

 Being able to reference a specific instance of a local binding in an enclosing scope is called **closure** A function that references bindings from local scopes around it is called **a** _closure_